 - PVP: Humans and Undead have useful escapes Orcs & Trolls have burst damage and other goodies.

 - More about races

 - Beast Mastery - You and your pet make a great team.
 Generally BM is the easiest spec for all players.
-BM looks like the top spec for raids and PvP up through patch 5.3.
-That may change with patch 5.4, especially with the nerfing of a few abilities.
+BM looks like the top spec for raids and PvP up through patch 5.4+, though the other two are certainly competitive.

 - Markmanship – Your pet is more of an accessory.
 More challenging than BM, but can level just as fast.

 - Survival – Your pet is an accessory and you specialize in controlling the opposition with your trap arsenal.

 - If you need to blast to 90 as fast as possible then check out our favorite leveling guide.

 Ferocity pets do more damage, Tenacity pets are better tanks, Cunning pets have special abilities, such as webs.

 - Any pet can have any spec, see your pet talent page for details.

 - Pick a Ferocity pet for the damage and if you’re not worried about it being a good tank.